 Astronomers have divided the disk into four quadrants, usually designated by Roman numerals.
 Unlike the Alpha, Beta, Gamma and Delta quadrants of the Star Trek mythos, the first, second, third and fourth galactic quadrants are centred on the Sun rather than the galactic nucleus.
 This is less aesthetically pleasing but more practical scientifically as almost nothing is known about objects on the far side of the galactic nucleus.

 The central bar has a thicker bulge made up of mostly older stars.

-The bar of the Milky Way is tightly wrapped by two additional spiral arms.
-These are called the near and far 3kpc arms.
-(This is short for 3000 parsecs because these arms are located approximately 3000 parsecs from the centre of the galaxy.)
+The bar of the Milky Way is tightly wrapped by two additional structures called the near and far 3kpc arms.
+(This is short for 3000 parsecs because these arms are located approximately 3000 parsecs from the centre of the galaxy in a line drawn from the Sun.)
 Note that the 3kpc arms are distinct from the 4 arms I mentioned in the spiral arms section above.

 The bar itself has a complex structure including an inner bar, a molecular hydrogen ring, two miniature bar spiral arms (internal to the bar and distinct from the 3kpc arms), a central molecular zone and at the heart of the galaxy, the 4 million solar mass black hole Sgr A*.

 You can read this 2009 paper to find out more about the galactic bar and the 3kpc arms.

 The Milky Way (like other spiral galaxies) is surrounded by a large halo region which contains globular clusters, large clouds of hydrogen gas, and a huge mass of the mysterious dark matter.